Eleven & Twelve, Festival di Spoleto

 The great African writer, Amadou Hampaté Bâ, born into traditional African village life and as a young man entering the French colonial administration, lived close to these agonising human realities and wrestled deeply with the questions they aroused.
 In his book, Tierno Bokar, he draws on vivid experiences from his own life, opening up images of uncontrollable passion in family, social and political relationships.
 The deep question of religion and its place in everyday life is everpresent, not to draw moral conclusions but to live through its frightening contradictions.
 These are the themes that are developed in 11 and 12.

-11 and 12 are two numbers which on a purely theological level have a deep hidden meaning.
+are two numbers which on a purely theological level have a deep hidden meaning.
 In the recent past, these abstract figures gradually took on flesh and blood, leading to feuds, violence and massacres.

 11 and 12 also shows the unshakeable conviction of two remarkable individuals Tierno Bokar and Cherif Hamallah.
 They both believe that tolerance is the most difficult and the most essential quality for a human being to develop.
 They stand firm despite every pressure and in the end sacrifice their lives in the name of a supreme tolerance that can encompass violence with an even greater power.
 In this way, the theme of 11 and 12 is not only irresistibly fascinating as a dramatic narrative, but closer than ever to our preoccupations today.